SherahIsrael/PeaceOfMind/README.md

 ### What I learned

 One of the biggest issues I had was getting the music, the video and the timer to stop when the timer reached 00:00.
-When the timer reached 0 it kept on decresing into the negatives and even when I placed the time variable in an if statement the clearInterval() function had no effect on it.
+When the timer reached 0 it kept on decreasing into the negatives and even when I placed the time variable in an if statement the clearInterval() function had no effect on it.
 I solved this problem using this code:

 ```